udemy/js-tooling/README.md

-Udemy ESLint Packages
+Udemy's Babel and ESLint Packages
 =====================

-This repository has [*ESLint*](https://www.github.com/eslint/eslint) related packages used by various Udemy projects.
+This repository has [*Babel*](https://www.github.com/babel/babel) and [*ESLint*](https://www.github.com/eslint/eslint)
+related packages used by various Udemy projects.
 It is owned by [@udemy/team-f](https://github.com/orgs/udemy/teams/team-f), but everyone is welcome to contribute.
 Please refer to the [Contributing](#contributing) section to learn more.

 This repository uses [*Lerna*](https://github.com/lerna/lerna) to manage multiple [*npm*](https://www.npmjs.com/) packages.
 We configured Lerna to use [*Yarn Workspaces*](https://yarnpkg.com/lang/en/docs/workspaces/) under the hood.